Introduction

 where we write \(\pi(a_t\mid s_t) \equiv p(a_t\mid s_t, \pi)\).
 A notable property of a mixture distribution is that we can write \(p(a_{\tau}\mid s_{\tau}) = \mathbb{E}_{p(\pi\mid s_{\tau})}[\pi(a_{\tau}\mid s_{\tau})]\), which – as we will see later – allows us to apply a variational bound.

 We then introduce a value system \(V_{\pi}(s)\), describing the value of policy \(\pi\) starting from the state \(s\).
-We consider a Boltzmann preference over policies based on this value system,
+We can consider a Boltzmann preference over policies based on this value system,

 \[\begin{equation} \label{eqn:boltz} p(\pi\mid s_t) \propto \exp(\beta V_{\pi}(s_t)) \quad \quad (1) \end{equation}\]